aviler/aws-rtos-template/README.rst

 Build and flash it into your esp32.
 It just outputs log messages every 500 miliseconds.

-**Directories**

-amazon-freertos/
- - git submodule that points to the amazon freertos repository with freertos kernel and amazon libraries.

-amazon-freertos-config/
+Directories
+###########

+config/
- - Current solution to have your own amazon services/iot/mqtt configuration overriding and outside amazon-freertos directory.
+ - Current solution to have your own amazon services/iot/mqtt configuration overriding and outside components/aws-rtos directory.

 components/
  - Where to add any other library that you need or built yourself.

+components/aws-rtos/
+ - Git submodule that points to the amazon freertos repository with freertos kernel and amazon libraries.

 src/
- - Where your application code goes.
+ - Where our application code goes.

+docs/
+ - Your project docs goes here.

+test/
+ - Your unit tests goes here.

 TO DO